LennyBo/solarenergypredict/README.md

     * DeepLSolar.py creates, trains and tests a cnn lstm model and stores it in tflite format
     * DeepLTransformer.py creates, trains and tests a transformer model
 * Backend
-    * Main backend api BackendProcess.py
+    * Main backend API BackendProcess.py
-    * PowerController.py is the scheduler that logs power consumption, controlls the systems and sends the commands to the backend
+    * PowerController.py is the scheduler that logs power consumption, controls the systems and sends the commands to the backend
     * HouseInterface.py is a class file that handles the communication with the house outside (house or simulated house)
     * DatabaseModule.py is a class that handles inserts, updates and deletes to the database
     * StateMachine.py is a class that handles decisions made by the power controller
 * Simulator
-    * GridSimulator.py is a file that has routes to add to the backend api to simulate the house through the HouseInterface
+    * GridSimulator.py is a file that has routes to add to the backend API to simulate the house through the HouseInterface
     * SimulatorControl.py is a simple streamlit frontend to control the simulators output
 * Tools
     * Is a folder that contains all the tools used for the project
-    * ApiRequest.py is a helper file to make http requets on json apis
+    * ApiRequest.py is a helper file to make http requests on json APIs
     * Console.py holds a log function that can be used to print to the console with date and time
     * ForecastPower.py takes a processed dataframe and returns a forecasted power consumption
     * Shelly.py is a helper file to make requests to the shellies in the house
     * SolarEdgeModebus.py is the interface to the solar inverter
     * TeslaControl.py controls the tesla
-    * VisualCorssingApi.py is used to get weatherforecasts from the next day
+    * VisualCorssingApi.py is used to get weather forecasts from the next day
 * Testing
     * IntegrationTest.py is a file that tests the integration of the backend.
 Make sure to run the backend in simulation mode to execute the tests
     * UnitTest.py is a file that runs some basic unit tests on different funtions
-    * ModelTest.py opens ./models/VisualCrossing_LSTM_model_splited_day.h5 and runs thourgh the dataset to compare to real world data from solaredge
+    * ModelTest.py opens ./models/VisualCrossing_LSTM_model_splited_day.h5 and runs through the dataset to compare to real-world data from solaredge
 * WebServer
     * Dashboard.py is the streamlit frontend
-* cache.json (needs to be crated) is a file that stores the tesla owner api keys
+* cache.json (needs to be crated) is a file that stores the tesla owner API keys
-* secret.py (needs to be crated) is a settings file that stores private keys and ips
+* secret.py (needs to be crated) is a setting file that stores private keys and ips
 * requirements.txt is a file that stores the python requirements for the project

 # Installation